hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ----------|------------
 `:id`     | The ID of the user to disable 2FA for.

 This endpoint disables a user's two-factor authentication in the situation where they have lost access to their device and recovery codes.
+Before disabling a user's two-factor authentication, completing a security verification process is recommended to ensure the request is legitimate.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------